tomato42/tls13-spec/draft-ietf-tls-tls13.md

                 Figure 4.
 Message flow for PSK-based resumption

-Note that the client supplies a ClientKeyShare to the server as well, which allows the server to reject resumption and fall back to a full handshake.
+Note that the client supplies a ClientKeyShare to the server as well, which allows the server to decline resumption and fall back to a full handshake.
 However, because the server is authenticating via a PSK, it does not send a Certificate or a CertificateVerify.
 PSK-based resumption cannot be used to provide a new ServerConfiguration.